ACC reports another big jump in e-scooter claims

-At the Herald'ss request, ACC has crunched more numbers on Lime - and there has been another big jump in claims.
+At the Herald's request, ACC has crunched more numbers on Lime - and there has been another big jump in claims.

+MORE: Watch - Dunedin man rides a Lime scooter on a La-Z-Boy

-In the New Year, ACC said the cost of injuries since Lime's mid-October NZ launch was $228,364.
+In the New Year, the Accident Compensation Corporation said the cost of injuries since Lime's mid-October NZ launch was $228,364.

 Today, the agency said $322,046 in e-scooter costs had been racked up as of January 21 as the number of claims jumped from 655 to 845 (see more details in the tables below).